 Born and raised in Edmonton, Kristy graduated from the University of Alberta and later moved to B.C.
 She has been active in provincial and federal politics for the last decade.

-For many years Kristy has been actively involved in event-planning, including major conferences for non-profit and corporate organizations.
-She also has served as a policy researcher and communications specialist, and consulted extensively with the medical industry.
+Kristy has been involved for the past decade in event-planning, including major conferences, trade-shows and media events for non-profit and corporate organizations.
+She also has served as a policy researcher and communications specialist, and consulted extensively with the medical device industry.